 There are many ways to make a difference for the endangered polar bears and help them, whether directly or from afar.

 Not everyone can leave for a month-long mission in Canada, but you can make a small donation to the causes you care about.
-Many organizations even have goods that you can buy with proceeds going to conservation efforts.
+Many organizations even have goods you can buy with proceeds going to conservation efforts.
 For example, take a look at this shark bracelet, which lets you track a shark in the wild to preserve and protect marine life like sharks.
 If you want to take your contributions up a notch, why not host a fundraiser in your community?

 The most direct way to help polar bears is to volunteer with organizations already doing great work.
 For example, you can lend a hand at the Polar Bear Habitat in Canada.
 There you’ll spend time learning about the lives of polar bears, monitoring the bears on-site, and collecting data.
+You will be fortunate to explore the polar bear habitats, as well as the animal itself.

 Speak up whenever you see an opportunity to get involved in conversations about polar bears and climate change!
 Vote for eco-friendly policies and write to politicians to ask them to prioritize addressing climate change in their agenda.